Developing our Mission, Vision, and Values

 Still another compared students randomly assigned to take science lessons either in a classroom or in a school garden.
 That survey data indicated that among children in the garden intervention, science knowledge increased from baseline to follow-up more than among control group children.
 However, science knowledge scores were uniformly poor and gains were very modest.
 At WBNS, students take BOTH indoor classroom lessons studying research and vocabulary, and out-of-doors experiencing and participating in real chemistry and scientific inquiry in the gardens, the woods, and the creeks in their Outdoor Education and Agriculture classes.
 The combination is proving to be extremely effective for long-term retention as we follow the academic success stories of our graduated students.

-Why Farm, Art, and Forest?
+Why Farm, Art, and Forest to implement Project-Based Learning?

-“Farm” is our Agriculture Program and in our “Forest” is where we host our Outdoor Education Program.
+“Farm” is our Agriculture Program and our “Forest” is where we host our Outdoor Education Program.
 These hit ALL the strategies suggested in the research:

 1. Gardening and caring for animals and the earth is physically engaging.